FAMILIAR-project/HackOurLanguages-SIF/README.md

 # The Art Of Domain-Specific Languages: Let's Hack Our Own Languages!

+by Jean-Marc Jézéquel and Mathieu Acher

 The Science of Software faces new challenges with the advent of modern software-intensive systems such as complex critical embedded systems, cyber-physical systems and Internet of things.
 Application domains range from robotics, transportation systems, defense to home automation, smart cities, and energy management, among others.
 Software is more and more pervasive, integrated into large and distributed systems, and dynamically adaptable in response to a complex and open environment.
 As a major consequence, the engineering of such systems involves multiple stakeholders, each with some form of domain-specific modeling.
 Model-Driven Engineering (MDE) aims at reducing the accidental complexity associated with developing complex software-intensive systems through the use of modeling techniques that support separation of concerns and automated generation of system artifacts from models.
 Separation of concerns is founded on the exploitation of different domain-specific modeling languages (DSLs), each providing constructs based on abstractions that are specific to a concern of a system.
 As such, DSLs are “the heart and soul” of MDE, and have major consequences on modern development processes.